outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - rather than attacking people with violence, they can attack people with insults & comedy
           - if they want to feel powerful over a woman, all they have to do is make fun of her, and that should be enough for them & they shouldnt need to commit violence - if its not, their brains are defective & cant come up with a good joke
             - they should be aware of how insecure women are, how controlled by their needs they are just like men are, & how women oppress/attack themselves, and they wouldnt be threatened by their freedom anymore
+              - they should how much women copy me to avoid work even though women know that copying me hurts innocent people I could help, and how much women attack me just bc I dont compliment them enough to fix their insecurities, theyre all afraid of being replaced & are willing to kill innocent people to avoid being replaced, and they'll never be afraid of or impressed by women again once they know how creepy they are & how many crimes theyll do to avoid work or the slightest inconvenience - this is one of the reasons smart people have a low sex drive, bc most people are stupid & stupid people are creepy criminals who will do anything to avoid work (unless you give them plenty of time & education to learn how to think, because every structural problem is fixable, and stupidity is just another structural problem)
             - people exist to realize their potential to help people & solve problems, people dont exist to be controlled, so smart people understand that the point of life is empowering people to realize their potential
         - the taliban dont understand that they are attacking the hormones & stupidity of other people, and that these things also control the taliban's leaders & prophets & supporters
         - the way to handle excessive hormones & stupidity is science such as thinking/medicine/education, not killing